fabieck/photobooth/README.md

 If you find this application useful, please consider [buying me a coffee](https://www.buymeacoffee.com/reuterbal).

+## Use Docker:
+execute docker_build.sh
+Dockerfile does not work at the moment, have to check why

 ## License
 I provide this code under AGPL v3.
 See [LICENSE](https://github.com/reuterbal/photobooth/blob/master/LICENSE.txt).